From little acorns, mighty oaks grow

 Special Educational Needs and Disabilities (SEND) at Palace Wood Primary School

-All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special educational needs coordinator) who oversees provision in school.
+All teachers are teachers of children with Special Educational Needs but are supported by a SENCO (Special Educational Needs Coordinator) who oversees provision in school.
 In our school, Amy Root is the SENCO.
 Mrs Root works Monday-Wednesday and can be contacted via the school office or by emailing email@example.com.

 Special Educational Needs Register

 A variety of people visit school to offer support and advice with children.
 Schools meet termly at LIFT (Local Inclusion Forum Team) with outside agencies to discuss children who we have concerns about.
 Parental permission is always sought prior to these meetings.
+We also work with an Educational Psychologist from the Local Authority.

 If you require any further information please do not hesitate to contact the school.